Confused why a

 These series demonstrate that Shonen Jump+ is not just a place for experimental works but a primary engine for creating the next generation of mainstream shonen hits that are enjoyed by millions worldwide.

-Does Jump Plus Publish Seinen or Other Mature Manga?
+Does Jump Plus Publish Seinen or Other Mature Manga ?

-This freedom has attracted top-tier talent and produced some of the most talked-about manga of the last decade.
-Notable examples of this mature content include:
+This freedom has attracted top-tier talent and produced some of the most talked-about

 - Tatsuki Fujimoto’s works: The most famous example is Chainsaw Man (Part 2), which moved from the print Weekly Shonen Jump to the digital Shonen Jump+ specifically to allow for more unrestrained and graphic storytelling.
 Fujimoto’s earlier work on the platform, Fire Punch, is legendary for its bleak, post-apocalyptic world and themes of cannibalism, suffering, and existential dread.